Jim Powers: Singles competition (1989–1994)

 As Roma began teaming with Hercules to form the team of Power and Glory that spring, Powers began to occasionally partner with Jim Brunzell.
-Powers had an opportunity to face his former partner in the August 6, 1990 episode of Prime Time Wrestling when Power and Glory defeated Powers and Brunzell.
+Powers had an opportunity to face his former partner in the August 6, 1990, episode of Prime Time Wrestling when Power and Glory defeated Powers and Brunzell.
 On house shows, Roma faced off against Powers in singles competition multiple times during that month as well, with Roma coming out victorious at every outcome.

 For the next four years Powers was featured primarily as a singles wrestler.
-During this time, he most notably became the first WWF wrestler to lose to Ric Flair when the "Nature Boy" made his Federation debut on the September 30, 1991 episode of Prime Time Wrestling.
+During this time, he most notably became the first WWF wrestler to lose to Ric Flair when the "Nature Boy" made his Federation debut on the September 30, 1991, episode of Prime Time Wrestling.
 While sustaining televised losses to top stars like Mr. Perfect, Ted DiBiase, The Undertaker, Powers also defeated Al Perez, Steve Lombardi, and The Predator.
 In 1991, Powers teamed with a variety of partners, with such wrestlers as Marty Jannetty, and Owen Hart, in both house Shows, and televised shows.
 Probably his peak push came in June 1992, when he returned after a several month hiatus from television to pin Lombardi and Bob Bradley.
 He followed this up with numerous house show victories, and closed 1992 with a Wrestling Challenge victory against Brian Lee in October.

 From this point on, he was unable to move up the card, although he narrowly lost to Jerry Lawler in April 1993 on WWF Monday Night Raw and defeated Repo Man on house shows.
 Powers also defeated The Tazmaniac on a house show on June 30, 1993, in Atlantic City, New Jersey.
 He ended 1993 with a victory over Papa Shango at a house show on July 23 in Syracuse New York.
 After a five-month hiatus he returned to the roster, wrestling primarily on house shows against Rick Martel and Kwang.
 His final television appearances came in July 1994, when he faced Owen Hart and Jeff Jarrett on WWF Superstars and Wrestling Challenge.
 Powers ended his WWF career on a winning streak, defeating Abe Schwartz at Madison Square Garden on October 29 and again in Scranton, Pennsylvania the following night.
 He then departed, a full decade after first signing with the company.

-American Wrestling Federation (1994)
+American Wrestling Federation (1994–1995)

-In 1994, Powers competed for the short lived American Wrestling Federation (AWF) on the TV series Warriors of Wrestling where he was a fan favorite.
+In 1994, Powers competed for the short-lived American Wrestling Federation (AWF) on the TV series Warriors of Wrestling where he was a fan favorite.
 He also teamed with Johnny Gunn while in the AWF.
 During all of their AWF tag matches, Powers and Gunn struggled until Powers lowered his singlet straps to reveal his finely chiseled torso.
 In apparent awe, the opposing teams instantly withered, the legal men pinned.
+He lost to Bob Orton Jr in round 3 on April 29, 1995.

 Unlike his WWF run, Powers had a more successful run as a whole in the AWF, most of the time coming out victorious, even wrestling enhancement talent alongside his tag-team partner Gunn.